 It is probably the easiest way to remove dust particles from your camera’s sensor, whether it is a DSLR body or a mirrorless camera.
 A common issue with interchangeable lenses, regardless of build, is that you can accidentally get dust or hair on the sensor when changing lenses, which is why you should change lenses with the body of the camera facing down.

 It’s not any regular ol’ backpack.
 You’re going to need a backpack specifically made to carry photography gear.
 It should have slots big enough for a fully assembled camera or secure the body alone when you dismount the lens.
 It has to keep dust and water out.
 It should also have pockets for your lenses, batteries, chargers, and other accessories.
-You should also be able to strap your tripod to the side of the backpack get affiliate link for Peak design.

 Camera Body Checklist for